 Note: lots of thing have changed in the portal, apart from simply migrating existing offerings from the classic portal or interface tweaks/improvements.
 However, that will be quite a large list to cover.
 I’m planning to focus on commonly used Monitoring and Diagnostic related changes only, unless something very important pops up.

 Many of you might be familiar with Azure Application Insights, but never heard of Azure Insights.
-Azure insights is the core monitoring and alerting service which includes standard Metrics, Alerts, Autoscale, Email Notifications and Audit Logs.
+Azure insights are the core monitoring and alerting service, which includes standard Metrics, Alerts, Autoscale, Email Notifications, and Audit Logs.

 The name Azure Insights is often referred to within the docs, and therefore helpful to remember this name.

-A powerful monitoring and logging framework for custom applications allowing you to detect, triage, and diagnose issues.
-I can really recommend using Application Insights, even for existing applications not build to leverage all available features.
-But really shows it strength when incorporating the Application Insights API, creating custom metrics, events, reports and notifications.
+A robust monitoring and logging framework for custom applications allowing you to detect, triage, and diagnose issues.
+I can recommend using Application Insights, even for existing applications not build to leverage all available features.

 More on the Portal